catherine-o-brien/multimodalhugs-examples/README.md

 This will first download and prepare the PHOENIX training data, and then train a basic MultimodalHugs model.
 All steps are submitted as SLURM jobs.

+### Hyperparams exploration

+The following script will train approximately 50 models to search for good hyperparameters (each run will finish in roughly 2 hours):

+    ./scripts/running/run_basic.sh